by Dr. Lawrence Wilson

 Dr. Marshall Rosenberg, a psychologist, has developed a

 simple, yet powerful method to help this problem.
 He calls it Nonviolent Communication or NVC.

 NVC can save marriages, help parents raise their children, and help schools and all other institutions function better.
 It can even stop rapes and murders by shifting the attacker’s focus away from anger.
 NVC practice groups now exist in some American cities and around the world.

-This article explores Dr. Rosenberg’s “system”.
+This article explores Dr. Rosenberg’s method.
 It is certainly valuable.
-I truly enjoyed his book and learned a lot about things like subtle judgment words like should, ought, must, abused, neglected and more.
+I truly enjoyed his book and learned a lot about things such as subtle judgment words: should, ought, must, abused, neglected and more.

 STEP 1.
 OBSERVE THE SITUATION WITHOUT EVALUATING OR JUDGING